Graffiti Fonts®

 graffitifonts.net website screenshots

-The graffitifonts.com website was launched earlier than the .net but offered very little in the way of authentic graffiti style fonts.
+The graffitifonts.com website was launched earlier than the .net but was not a font foundry, instead offering a selection of freeware fonts that resembled graffiti.
+Only a small portion of the fonts were intentionally made to emulate modern graffiti lettering.
 Operating on an advertising based, freeware model, this site would attract as many as 10,000 daily users & would eventually be taken over by the Graffiti Fonts® foundry.
 These screenshots show pages that were live between 2005 & 2010.

-While the .net site was never able to win the search battle (at least not on Google), it did win the actual war.
+While the .net site was never able to win the search battle (at least not on Google), it did eventually win the actual war.
 In 2007 The Graffiti Fonts® foundry bought the site & domain from it's creator & took over operation.
-Over time, the low quality, user generated content in the forum/gallery was removed & the system disabled.
-A questionable pop-up advertising system was disabled & content that was esentially scraped from the .net site was removed to elimiate duplication.
-The site was basically left to rot on the vine while a merging of the 2 sites was developed behind the scenes.
-The 2 sites were eventually merged years later.
+Over time, the user generated content in the forum/gallery was removed & the system disabled.
+A questionable pop-up advertising system was disabled & content that originated from the .net site was removed to elimiate duplication.
+The sanitized & stabilized version of the site was basically left alone while a merging of the two sites was developed behind the scenes.
+The two sites were eventually merged a few years later.

-Around this same time the Graffiti Fonts® foundry began distributing a larger number of thier fonts through Monotype (fonts.com & myfonts.com) & graffiti categories were begininng to appear on the multitude free font download sites.
-With a substantial & growing crop of actual graffiti styles available & the genre becoming ever more popular, graffiti would become somewhat of a gimmick for these font sites to exploit.
-Most were very, very loose with thier definition of graffiti & the few dozen legitimate graffiti styles that existed would usually be mixed in with dozens or even hundereds of random grunge, script, stencil & tattoo style fonts.
+Around this same time, the Graffiti Fonts® foundry began distributing a larger number of their fonts through Monotype (fonts.com & myfonts.com) & "graffiti" categories were begininng to appear on the multitude free font download sites, helping to bring additional fonts to the surface & further inspire more type designers & graffiti artists to contribute the the growing genre.
+With a substantial & growing crop of actual graffiti styles available & an ever-increasing level of technical quality, the genre was enjoying a lot of attention.
+"Graffiti" had become a viable category for commercial font distributors and download sites.
+Most were very, very loose with their definition of graffiti & the few dozen legitimate graffiti styles that existed would usually be mixed in with dozens or even hundereds of random grunge, script, stencil & tattoo style fonts.
+In section 6 of this article, I attempt an in-depth exploration into actually defining a graffiti genre within type.

 Graffiti Fonts 4 Collection